eordanis/ELS---Electronic-Library-System/README.md

 *****
 ELS - Electronic Library System with multi user login
 *****
-Read the PHP and CSS files to view:
+Read the PHP , SQL and CSS files to view:
 *****
 -list of styling code
 *****